yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters/create-single-region.md

 ![Add Cluster Wizard - Configure VPC](/images/yb-cloud/cloud-addcluster-paid3.3.png)

-To use a VPC for network isolation and security, select **Use VPC peering**, then select the VPC.
+To use a VPC for network isolation and security, select **Select a VPC to use a dedicated network isolated from others**, then select the VPC.
 Only VPCs using the selected cloud provider are listed.
 The VPC must be created before deploying the cluster.
 Refer to [VPC networking](../../cloud-vpcs/).

 {{% includeMarkdown "network-access.md" %}}